dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/libFuzzer/README.md

 ### Library to Test

 To test libraries a harness must be created to do this properly.
-The harnesses use libraries that have been compiled by Clang.
+The harnesses use libraries that have been compiled by ```clang++```.
 The harness can then test different components of the library. libFuzzer provides inputs to test the input.

 We have created a test library and we will build a harness to test the provided function.
 The library is shown below: